nasa/DERT/dert/doc/README.txt

 PREFERENCES:

-There are a number of properties (defaults) defined in the dert.properties file.
+There are a number of preferences (defaults) defined in the dert.properties file.
 This file is used by both applications.
 Changes to this file require restarting the application.
 The dert.properties file can be found in the installation directory on Linux and in the dert.app/Contents/Java directory on the Mac.
+The format of the properties file is “key=value”.
+To set a preference for a given key, change the associated value.

 ACKNOWLEDGEMENTS: